 Each one-way ticket on a bus or tram costs 5 PLN, or you can opt to get a day pass for 20 PLN.
 Regardless of how you choose to get around, you’ll find the city is easy to navigate, as it is relatively small and compact.

-2 Days in Krakow Itinerary
+2 to 4 Days in Krakow Itinerary

 With two days in Krakow, you’ll have plenty of time to explore the most popular neighbourhoods in the city, visit some incredible historic sights, eat plenty of pierogis, and sample a few handmade vodkas.
 If you’re wondering what to do in Krakow in 2 days, read on!